Shubh-Raj/FinSync/README.md

 # FinSync - Personal Finance Tracker

-FinSync is a **Personal Finance Tracker** built using **React, Redux, and Firebase**.
+FinSync is a **Personal Finance Tracker**.
 It helps users track their income, expenses, and savings effortlessly, ensuring better financial management.

 ---